 From the molecular to the ecosystem level, the study of the microbial assemblages is fundamental, even central, to a real understanding of the functioning of natural ecosystems.
 The diversity of microbial metabolism is a great resource for applied research strategies, from the protection of organisms to environmental remediation.

 The transverse axis: micro-organisms (ATMO) aims to identify and promote interactions between researchers of the BOREA research unit in order to develop original and innovative approaches in the field of aquatic microbiology.
-This will be achieved through the financial support of collaborative research projects for which a call for proposals will soon be published.
+This will be achieved through the financial support of collaborative research projects.